matteosox/tubthumper/.github/CONTRIBUTING.md

 _TL;DR: Run `just` to run the full suite of tests._

-Note: any of the following commands run with the pinned Python version in `.python-version`, but can be run with a custom version, e.g. `just python=3.13 test`.
+Note: any of the following commands run with the pinned Python version in `.python-version`, but can be run with a custom version, e.g. `UV_PYTHON=3.13 just test`.

 ### Code Formatting